 NEW SHOOTING LANE ABOUT TO DROP INTO THE SANTIAM

-Trash No Land, the Oregon Dept of Forestry and the Oregon Dept of Fish & Wildlife have partnered up to do some nice improvements to a dispersed shooting location in the Santiam State Forest.
-It is East of Scotts Mills and NE of the Crooked Finger area.
-This is a decommissioned gravel quarry that is currently being used for target shooting.
+Trash No Land, the Oregon Dept of Forestry, NRA Foundation, Oregon Dept of Fish & Wildlife and Oregon Dept of Transportation have partnered to improve to a decommissioned gravel quarry for recreational target shooting.
+The site is currently used for target shooting and is located in the Santiam State Forest, East of Scotts Mills and NE of the Crooked Finger area.
 It’s location, and physical characteristics are ideal for public safety and fire prevention.
 It’s a place with few (to no) conflicts with other types of recreation.
-It will offer about 110 yards.
+It will offer a 100 yard range.
 The bowl shaped high sidewalls with dirt bases also offer excellent opportunities for tactical maneuvers exercise or competition training.

-The benefits of this improvement are Public Safety, Fire Prevention, Easy to comply with target shooting regs, Attractive place to shoot, Features to accommodate various types of shooting but the primary firing line is a 110 yard shot.
+The benefits of this improvement are Public Safety, Fire Prevention, Easy to comply with target shooting regs, Attractive place to shoot, Features to accommodate various types of shooting but the primary firing line is 100 yards.

-The final details have just been completed and we are currently scheduling materials and excavation contractor.
+The final details been wrapped up and work begins in mid October, 2021.
 Work is to be completed by end of October.

-It is OUR place to shoot and WE own it.
-It is imperative that we all share and care for this place, (as well as any other dispersed shooting place in the forest), with volunteer stewardship.
-We must show ownership in our places to shoot by keeping them clean and shooting within the rules, or else we loose them.
+It is YOUR place to shoot and YOU own it.
+It is imperative that we all Share~N~Care for this place, (as well as any other dispersed shooting place in the forest), with routine volunteer stewardship.
+We must show ownership in our places to shoot by keeping them clean and shooting within the rules, or we may loose them.

 Project contact: Bill Cogley Info@trashnoland.org